platformsh/template-builder/templates/gatsby-drupal/files/gatsby/README.md

 1. When you initially deploy the template, you will receive a `403` error on the base route.
 There is not yet any content to build the Gatsby site, because Drupal has not yet been fully installed.
 Visit the `backend.<generated url>` subdomain, and run through the Drupal installer as normal.
 You will not be asked for database credentials as those are already provided.
 2. Once you have completed the Drupal install, you will need to enable a few plugins in order to fully configure it to be used as a backend for the Gatsby site.
 From the admin page, install the following from **Extend**:

+- Gatsby JSON:API Extras
+- Gatsby JSON:API Instant Preview and Incremental Builds
 - JSON API
 - JSON API Extras
 - Serialization
 - Pathauto
-- Gatsby
-- Gatsby Live Preview

 3. Set up aliases for your articles.
 From **Configuration**, go to the subsection *Search and Metadata* and click on *URL aliases*.
 With Pathauto enabled, you should be able to click on a header called *Pattern*.
 Click *Add Pathauto pattern*, and set it with the following fields:
     - Pattern type: Content